The Ocean and Climate: What Are the Options for the Future? A Look at Research in France

 • support the adaptation of coastal communities and ecosystems to the ever-increasing impacts of climate change; these options include fisheries management and ecosystem restoration, as well as the construction of infrastructure to protect coastlines from flooding.

-Analyzing research using AI
+Analyzing Research Using AI

-In a research project currently under review, we have extended these new applications of AI to the science-policy interface, using a large language model to analyze France’s contribution to the research landscape on ocean-based solutions.
+In a research project currently under evaluation, we have extended these new applications of AI to the science-policy interface, using a large language model to analyze France’s contribution to the research landscape on ocean-based solutions.
 Using this model, we classified approximately 45,000 scientific articles dedicated to ocean-based solutions.

 Number of articles by topic and by country

-Research on social media and in the media
+Research on Social Media and the Media

 The impact of French research extends far beyond its borders, generating interest through social media and traditional media across Europe, North America, and Australia.